 ✅ The post leg is horizontal, with the pad sealed to the ice and the skate or toes (another debate for later!) locked into the post.

-✅ The back leg is positioned more diagonally—not fully vertical like a traditional VH—with the skate anchored against the ice.
+✅ The back leg, often referred to as the anchor leg is positioned more diagonally—not fully vertical like a traditional VH—with the skate anchored against the ice.

 The RVH has its time and place, and understanding when and how to use it properly is what separates elite goaltenders from those who rely on it as a crutch.
 Let’s dive deeper into how to execute it effectively and avoid the common pitfalls.